eligrey/async.js/README.md

 ========

-**async.js** is an async/await intrinsics library that aims to make it so you don't have to mess with callbacks when making applications in [JavaScript 1.7][1] or higher.
+**async.js** is an async/await framework that aims to make it so you don't have to mess with callbacks when making applications in [JavaScript 1.7][1] or higher.
 It introduces three new globals, `async`, `_` (underscore), and `to`.
 If the underscore variable is already being used, it is not overwritten. async.js also introduces an `async` method inherited by all